cezarypiatek/cezarypiatek.github.io/src/content/post/component-tests-scenarios/index.md

 ```
 (Careful readers might notice that asynchronous steps are not awaited.
 It's not a mistake here, this is how this library works.)

-After running this test we can get a really nice output in the test runner:
+After running this test we can get a nice output in the test runner:

 ![](xbehave_scenario.png)

-However there are some downsides of the `xBahave` library:
+However, there are some downsides of the `xBahave` library:

-- It's a `XUnit` plugin so it's application is limited only to `xUnit` tests.
+- It's a `XUnit` plugin so its application is limited only to `xUnit` tests.
 - The `x` extension method is quite cryptic and might confuse developers who are not familiar with the library at first countermen.
-- There is not option to return anything from a inside of the step which force us to split declaration and definition resulting in a more cluttered code (sometimes there's a need to re-use data between steps).
+- There is no option to return anything from inside of the step which forces us to split declaration and definition resulting in a more cluttered code (sometimes there's a need to re-use data between steps).
-- The project's Github repository is archive and the most recent nuget package with the library is marked as deprecated.
+- The project's Github repository is an archive and the most recent NuGet package with the library is marked as deprecated.

 These limitations are not acceptable for me but I really like the main idea so I decide to create my own alternative that is test framework independent.
 I called my solution `NScenario` and the source code is available on Github [cezarypiatek/NScenario](https://github.com/cezarypiatek/NScenario).
 With the `NScenario` our test case scenario can be written in the following way: